seandstewart/bardly/pending/tragedies/macbeth/11-player.md

 Restrain in me the cursed thoughts that nature
 Gives way to in repose! /

-*Enter MACBETH, and FIRST WITCH disguised as a Servant with a torch*
+*Enter MACBETH, and First Witch disguised as a Servant with a torch*

 / Give me my sword.
 Who's there? /